jayantarout79/personalapp/README.md

   npm run build   # builds client npm start       # serves dist assets + API via Express
   ```
-  The weekly document reminder runs every Monday at 09:00 server time when both Supabase and SMTP env vars are set; it is skipped otherwise.
+  The weekly document reminder runs every Monday at 09:00 server time and the current-month expense pulse runs daily at 09:00 when both Supabase and SMTP env vars are set; they are skipped otherwise.

 ## Notes
-- OpenAI features require a valid `OPENAI_API_KEY`; image/PDF extraction is disabled when the key is missing.
+- OpenAI features require a valid `OPENAI_API_KEY`; image extraction is disabled when the key is missing.
 - API endpoints expect a Supabase access token in `Authorization: Bearer <token>`; the client uses Supabase Auth directly.